18 Worst First Date Ideas to Avoid at All Cost

 Together with the Pure community, we decided to have an open discussion on places to avoid when planning your first date with someone new.
 From movie theaters to parking lots, we’ve gathered a list of 15 ideas that seem good in theory, but not in practice.

-Why, you’re asking?
+Why going to the movies is a bad date idea, you ask?
 Well, it’s not that big of a deal, but going to the cinema with someone is almost the same as going there alone: eyes on the screen, popcorn, strangers sitting all around you.
 The first date is a truly great chance to get to know someone.
 And it’s commonly done by, you know, talking.
 Unless you’re both avid cinema lovers and watching a great movie is the best way for you to connect and discuss it later, we would recommend postponing your visit to the movies until date number two or a session at your place, snacks included.
-For those occasions, by the way, we have the perfect film picks for you - check out this guide.

 Yes, you can!
 Although, don’t forget about necessary safety precautions before you go to a stranger’s place or vice versa.
 Try meeting up in a public space for a coffee or a walk first, or letting a friend or a family member know where you are.
 After all, you’re meeting someone for the first time and don’t know if they’re trustworthy yet.
 Just doing the above will ease the anxiety for both of you!
 In case you’re the host, don’t forget to tidy your place and make it feel welcoming to ensure your guest is comfortable and won’t stumble upon the infamous socks-on-the-floor.